minthemiddle/calendar-blocker/README.md

 ## What does not work yet

 - Timezones: Without timezone, I need to deduct one hour from settings file for MEZ winter time
+- Have amount of strategic slots, maybe replacing the titles or description with area